jsittner/Satellite1-ESPHome/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Go to [Docs.FutureProofHomes.net](https://docs.futureproofhomes.net) and follow the instructions to install on your Core Board.
+Go to [Docs.FutureProofHomes.net](https://docs.futureproofhomes.net) and follow the instructions to assemble, flash and set up your Core Board.

 <!-- This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps. -->